 BOOM!
 That’s how immediate the impact of visual merchandising is on retail shoppers – and why compelling visuals are a strategic asset in omnichannel retail.
 Visual merchandising presents a retailer’s physical store or e-commerce website in an enticing way to attract customers.
 Yet the objective isn’t just to look alluring – it’s to fuel retail purchases.

 Let’s look at how timeless design principles impact shopper psychology and drive traffic and sales both in stores and online.

 In our age of digital and social media, visuals matter because:

 - The average person’s attention span is 8 seconds or less – which, remarkably, is shorter than the attention span of a goldfish

 - 65% of individuals say they’re visual learners

 Today, visual merchandising blends artistry and data science, helping retailers get their message across faster and with greater impact.

 Visual merchandising in the age of omnichannel

-Now that shoppers around the world expect omnichannel service, let’s examine how the following 5 classic elements of visual merchandising apply as much to old-school brick and mortar stores as they do to today’s trendiest e-commerce websites.
+Now that shoppers around the world expect omnichannel service let’s examine how the following five classic elements of visual merchandising apply as much to old-school brick and mortar stores as they do to today’s trendiest e-commerce websites.

 E-commerce architecture also requires a thoughtful layout and clear signage to guide shoppers throughout the website.
 Retailers use a complementary color scheme to please the eye and cast models who fit their brand persona.
 Nowadays online product cards are on par with editorials, using captivating color schemes and product descriptions that harmoniously align with a singular brand language to drive sales.